 This story tells us that the Sabbath ended at sundown, and the first day of the week began.
 Paul, who had stayed seven days so that he could be with the people over the Sabbath, decided not to leave with the ship on Saturday night.
 Instead, he fellow-shipped all night long with the believers and then walked twenty miles across the peninsula on Sunday morning to join the boat at Assos.

-It is clear that neither Paul or his companions would not have traveled until the Sabbath was over on Saturday night.
+Paul would not have traveled until the Sabbath was over on Saturday night.
 Traveling at sea would be no more proper for a holy day than Paul’s twenty-mile walk across the isthmus on Sunday morning.
 The disciples would not conduct these secular activities on God’s holy Sabbath.

 And even if that farewell meeting had included the Lord’s supper, this doesn’t give any credence to Sunday observance because Acts 2:46 teaches that the believers broke bread daily.
-Thus, we can see that there is no indication in this Scripture passage that the first day is holy.
+Thus, we can see that there is no indication in Acts 20:7 passage that the first day is holy.
 Nor there is evidence that the Sabbath had been changed.

 In His service,